-• We are shocked and appalled that the State of Queensland and Queensland Rail has commenced operating non-compliant NGR trains for revenue services whilst this matter is before the Australian Human Rights Commission.
-This disrespect shows the Applicant's in the poorest light possible to the people of Queensland.
+I am shocked and appalled that the State of Queensland and Queensland Rail has commenced operating non-compliant NGR trains for revenue services whilst this matter is before the Australian Human Rights Commission.
+This disrespect shows the Applicants in the poorest light possible.
+I don't believe any exemption should be granted.
+All NGR trains must be made compliant, and reliable customer service for on-board mid-train assisted boarding and disembarking provided before entering revenue service .